 As described above, messages, location information, content, and voicemails are stored on our servers in encrypted form, as are passwords and voicemail PINs.
 All other Registration Information, Authentication Information, User-Generated Information, Host Information, and Usage Information is stored on our servers in unencrypted form.

-The Service makes use of Cisco Intelligent Proximity features to pair your mobile device with select Cisco voice and video endpoints.
+The Service makes use of Cisco Intelligent Proximity features to pair your device with select Cisco voice and video endpoints.
 See the Cisco Proximity Supplement for information about data collection associated with Cisco Intelligent Proximity features.
-You can turn Proximity Features off by visiting the Settings tab in your mobile client.
+You can turn Proximity Features off by visiting the Settings tab in your client.

 Mobile and Browser Permissions